OTC Hearing Aids

 Proposed OTC Guidelines

-As of October 20, 2021, the Food and Drug Administration (FDA) officially proposed guidelines to establish a new category of over-the-counter hearing aids.
 When finalized, the rule would allow hearing aids within this category to be sold directly to consumers in stores or online.

 Though we are cautiously optimistic about the proposed legislation, many state attorneys general across the United States have released statements of caution, warning of possible scams and sub-par performance of these devices.
 These statements urge those with hearing loss to seek out professional testing before purchasing one of these devices.